gbif/dwc-dp/darwin-core-conceptual-model.md

   * a *NucleotideAnalysis* detecting or confirming the presence of one or more target taxa, or
   * comparisons of detected *NucleotideSequences* against a reference catalogue (potentially yielding many *Identifications*).

-* The resulting body of evidence may be used to infer the *Occurrence* of an *Organism* in the sampled *MaterialEntity* — whether a taxon-specific detection (e.g., qPCR) or from sequenced genomic reads or barcode genes that are identified from matching with a DNA reference database. (e.g., barcoding, metabarcoding and metagenomics).
+* The resulting body of evidence may be used to infer the *Occurrence* of an *Organism* in the sampled *MaterialEntity* — whether a taxon-specific detection (e.g., qPCR) or from sequenced genomic reads or barcode genes that are identified from matching with a DNA reference database (e.g., barcoding, metabarcoding and metagenomics).

 ### **Simplifications**

 *Agents* (e.g., people) responsible for activities are omitted here, but can be associated with the relevant classes (see the *Agent* section).

-A *MaterialEntity* may be either a defined part of or derived from another *MaterialEntity*, such as a tissue extract (see the *MaterialEntity* section).
+A *MaterialEntity* may be either a defined 'part of' or 'derived from' another *MaterialEntity*, such as a tissue extract (see the *MaterialEntity* section).

 An *Event* representing the collection of the *MaterialEntity* may belong to a larger *Survey* or to a hierarchy of nested *Events* (see the *Event* and *Survey* sections).